Kathleen I. Pritchard: Research

-Pritchard has postulated that women with breast cancer and high levels of the Her-2/neu protein are predisposed to respond more favorably to anthracycline-containing chemotherapy drugs than women with normal Her-2/neu levels.
-The target of anthracycline drugs is Topoisomerase II, and its location in regards to the Her-2 gene on the chromosome is what allows the anthracycline drug to be effective in patients with heavy expression of the Her-2/neu protein.
-Pritchard demonstrated that women with high levels of Her-2 expression have a better response to the anthracycline containing drugs in a clinical trial.
-Pritchard's research suggests that the Her-2 gene could be useful as a possible predictor of the adjuvant therapy that is most effective in certain patients.
+Pritchard has postulated that women with breast cancer and high levels of the HER-2/neu protein are predisposed to respond more favorably to anthracycline-containing chemotherapy drugs than women with normal HER-2/neu levels.
+The target of anthracycline drugs is topoisomerase II, and its location in regards to the HER-2 gene on the chromosome is what allows the anthracycline drug to be effective in patients with heavy expression of the HER-2/neu protein.
+Pritchard demonstrated that women with high levels of HER-2 expression have a better response to the anthracycline containing drugs in a clinical trial.
+Pritchard's research suggests that the HER-2 gene could be useful as a possible predictor of the adjuvant therapy that is most effective in certain patients.
 Her study demonstrated ways in which chemotherapy can be tailored to the specific patient.
 The goal of such tailored therapy is that patients can be spared the toxicity and side effects of drugs that they do not actually need.

-Some of Pritchard's most recent research has to do with Endocrine Therapy combination strategies for the treatment of HR1/HER2– Advanced Breast Cancer in postmenopausal women.
-The best sequencing for Endocrine therapy combination treatment has yet to be determined, but there has been much evidence supports some combinations help with first line defense and other combinations work as second line defense.
-First line therapy for advanced breast cancer patients could either be a combination of fulvestrant and anastrozole or palbociclib and letrozole.
-Combinations of everoli-mus and extremstane or palbociclib plus fulvestrant are good second-line therapies.
+Some of Pritchard's most recent research has to do with endocrine therapy combination strategies for the treatment of HR1/HER2–advanced breast cancer in postmenopausal women.
+The best sequencing for endocrine therapy combination treatment has yet to be determined, but much evidence supports that some combinations help with first-line defense and other combinations work as second-line defense.
+First-line therapy for advanced breast cancer patients could either be a combination of fulvestrant and anastrozole or palbociclib and letrozole.
+Combinations of everolimus and exemestane or palbociclib plus fulvestrant are good second-line therapies.
 With second-line therapy combinations there are some risks for toxicity, which can be controlled by early and regular monitoring.

 Pritchard also collaborated on a study that looked at different irradiation approaches as primary therapies for early stage breast cancer patients.
-Pritchard looked at the outcomes of whole breast irradiation with or without additional nodal irradiation in early stage breast cancer patients.
+Pritchard looked at the outcomes of whole breast irradiation with or without additional nodal irradiation in early-stage breast cancer patients.
 Patients were either given whole breast irradiation or whole breast irradiation with additional nodal irradiation.
 The researchers followed up with patients after ten years.
 There was no significant difference in the rate of survival between the two treatment groups.
 However, the group treated with additional nodal irradiation did have a lower incidence of recurring breast cancer.

 Recent research explores Oncotype DX as a prognostic tool in predicting the likelihood of breast cancer recurrence.
 Oncotype DX is a genetic recurrence-scoring tool that measures expression of certain genes associated with breast cancer.
 A higher score indicates a higher chance of recurring cancer.
 One project, the TAILORx study, uses the Oncotype DX score to gauge the need for adjuvant therapy and to predict the response to such adjuvant chemotherapy treatments.
-Pritchard was able to confirm Oncotype DX as a useful tool in deciding upon treatment for low scoring patients.
-Current results are inconclusive as to Oncotype DX's predictive ability for middle scoring patients.
+Pritchard was able to confirm Oncotype DX as a useful tool in deciding upon treatment for low-scoring patients.
+Current results are inconclusive as to Oncotype DX's predictive ability for middle-scoring patients.